jpreiland/majorimage/README.md

 - Materials: description, cost, and physical properties of various materials (test data only)
 - Locations: sights seen while traveling through various locations (test data only)
 - Magic: spells and magic items (test data only)
+- Merchants: shops, shopkeeps, and their inventory (test data only)
 - About: information about the project

 ## Setup